 And while Rihanna did ultimately walk away with the Razzie Award for ‘Worst Supporting Actress’ for her troubles, the nagging doubt remains – is Ri-Ri actually a bad actor, or simply making bad choices when it comes to her film projects?

 Moviegoers may well find out soon enough, with Rihanna set to play a part in the upcoming all-female Ocean’s 11 entry, Ocean’s Eight, alongside Sandra Bullock and Cate Blanchet among others.
+She hasn’t been in many films (nine acting roles at the time of writing), but this could be the one where she earns her stripes.

 Rihanna’s role in Battleship